-What are the benefits of Shivarathri fasting, and what is the right way to do it?
+What are the Benefits of Shivaratri Fasting & What is the Right Way to do it?

 Are so many doubts and questions regarding Shivaratri fast troubling you, then this article will answer all your questions including what is the right way to observe Shivaratri fasting, why should we do it, or should we mandatorily fast, and what would be the consequences if we are not able to observe fast?

 The three important rituals to be performed on the occasion of Shivaratri includes: